-- 14. M. Knibb, The Ethiopic Book of Enoch (2 vols.; Oxford: Clarendon Press, 1978), I, pp. 50-52; II, pp. 98-99. - 15.
-Himmelfarb, 'Apocalyptic Ascent and the Heavenly Temple', p.
-210.
+14 M. Knibb, The Ethiopic Book of Enoch (2 vols.; Oxford: Clarendon, 1978), I, pp. 50-52; II, pp. 98-

-chamber of this heavenly structure and is represented by a throne of cherubim.
-It can be seen as a heavenly counterpart to the cherubim found in the Holy of Holies in the Jerusalem Temple.16 In drawing parallels between the descriptions of the heavenly Temple in the Book of the Watchers and the features of the earthly sanctuary, Himmelfarb observes that the 'fiery cherubim' which Enoch sees on the ceiling of the first house (Ethiopic) or middle house (Greek) of the heavenly structure represent, not the cherubim of the divine Throne, but images that recall the figures on the hangings on the wall of the terrestrial tabernacle mentioned in Exod.
-26.1, 31 and 36.8, 35, or possibly the figures which, according 1 Kgs 6.29, 2 Chron.
-3.7 and Ezek.
-41.15-26, were engraved on the walls of the earthly Temple.17
+16 One comment must be made about the early traditions and sources that may lie behind the descriptions of the upper sanctuary in I Enoch 14.
+Scholars observe that the idea of heaven as a temple was not invented by the author of the Book of the Watchers since the concept of the heavenly temple as a heavenly counterpart of the earthly sanctuary was widespread in the ancient Near East and appears in a number of biblical sources.
+Cf. Himmelfarb, 'The Temple and the Garden of Eden', p.
+68. Students of Jewish priestly traditions previously noted that the existence of such a conception of the heavenly sanctuary appears to become increasingly important in the times of religious crises when the earthly sanctuaries were either destroyed or 'defiled' by 'improper' rituals or priestly successions.
+For an extensive discussion of this subject, see: Gemeinde ohne Tempel/Community without Temple: Zur Substituierung und Transformation des Jerusalemer Temples und seines Kults im Alten Testament, antiken Judentum und frühen Christentum (eds.
+B. Ego, et al.; WUNT 118; Tübingen: Mohr/Siebeck, 1999); R. Elior, 'From Earthly Temple to Heavenly Shrines: Prayer and Sacred Song in the Hekhalot Literature and Its Relation to drawing parallels between the descriptions of the heavenly Temple in the Book of the Watchers and the features of the earthly sanctuary, Himmelfarb observes that the 'fiery cherubim' which Enoch sees on the ceiling of the first house (Ethiopic) or middle house (Greek) of the heavenly structure represent, not the cherubim of the divine throne, but images that recall the figures on the hangings on the wall of the terrestrial tabernacle mentioned in Ex 26:1, 31; 36:8, 35 or possibly the figures which, according 1 Kings 6:29, 2 Chr 3:7 and Ezek 41:15-26, were engraved on the walls of the earthly temple.17

-Several words must be said about the servants of the heavenly sanctuary depicted in I Enoch 14.
-Himmelfarb observes that the priests of the heavenly Temple in the Book of the Watchers appear to be represented by angels, since the author of the text depicts them as the ones 'standing before God's Throne in the heavenly temple'.
-18 She also points to the
+Several words must be said about the servants of the heavenly sanctuary depicted in 1 Enoch 14.
+Himmelfarb observes that the priests of the heavenly temple in the Book of the Watchers appear to be represented by angels, since the author of the text depicts them as the ones 'standing before God's throne in the heavenly temple'.
+18 She also points to the possibility that in the Book of the Watchers the patriarch himself in the course of his ascent becomes a priest 19 similarly to the angels'.
+20 In this perspective, the angelic status of the patriarch and his priestly role 21 are viewed as mutually interconnected.